 Taipei famously comes alive at night but Taiwan’s capital still hums during the day.
 We found plenty to eat and drink during our relatively short visit.

-Armed with a plan and two healthy appetites, we attacked the city by eating beef noodle soup at a noodle shop, scallion pancakes at a local street vendor, shaved mango ice at a dessert spot and soup dumplings at the original Din Tai Fung.
+Armed with a plan and two healthy appetites, we conquered the city by eating beef noodle soup at a noodle shop, scallion pancakes at a local street vendor, shaved mango ice at a dessert spot and soup dumplings at the original Din Tai Fung.
 We also drank bubble tea (a/k/a pearl milk tea) filled with tapioca balls because that’s what you drink in Taiwan.

 Top Things to Eat & Drink in Taipei